Dost Öngür, MD, PhD

 - William P. and Henry B. Test Professor of Psychiatry

 A native of Istanbul, Turkey, Dr. Öngür has a background in neuroscience and clinical psychiatry.
-He is currently the chief of the Psychotic Disorders Division, responsible for two inpatient units, a residential facility, and a specialty outpatient clinic.
-In addition to his clinical work, he receives funding from the National Institute of Mental Health and other sources for his research using brain imaging techniques to study chemical abnormalities in patients with schizophrenia and bipolar disorder.
+He is currently the chief of the Division of Psychotic Disorders, responsible for three inpatient units, a residential facility, a PACT team, two specialty outpatient clinics, and a community support program.
+In addition to his clinical work, he receives funding from the National Institute of Mental Health and other sources for his research on the clinical manifestations and neurobiology of schizophrenia and bipolar disorder.

-Dr. Öngür is currently the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School and the author of more than 180 articles on research into the neurobiology of bipolar disorder and schizophrenia.
-He has won awards from Harvard Medical School for his teaching of medical students and residents and for mentoring, and also serves as the editor of JAMA Psychiatry, a premier journal in the field.
+Dr. Öngür is currently the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School and the author of more than 250 articles on research into the neurobiology of bipolar disorder and schizophrenia.
+He has won awards from McLean Hospital, Partners HealthCare (now Mass General Brigham), and Harvard Medical School for his teaching of medical students and residents and for mentoring.
+He also serves as the editor of JAMA Psychiatry, a premier journal in the field.

 The Schizophrenia and Bipolar Disorder Research Program, led by Dr. Öngür, was founded in 2006 and has grown greatly in scope and depth since then.
-The long-term goal is to develop new treatments for patients in the Psychotic Disorders Division, including medicines, computer programs, and early intervention strategies.
+The long-term goal is to develop new treatments for patients in the Division of Psychotic Disorders, including medicines, computer programs, and early intervention strategies.

 The following is a sampling of the work in Dr. Öngür’s research program.